RB2521/project-week-2/README.md

 # project-week-2
 Arduino Code for UoB, Dept EEE, Project week 2 - Digital Health Monitoring

-This is all versions of the code we have written for the second project week spanning 08/01/2024 - 12/10/2024.
+This is all versions of the code I have written for the second project week spanning 08/01/2024 - 12/10/2024.

 NOTE - This code uses libraries declared at the top of the script.
 These are:
 - MAX30100_PulseOximeter.h